finagle/finagle.github.io/source/blog/2017-10-16-fall-in-for-finagle.md

 Related to the above, Finagle has historically been dependent on request-response style protocols: a single request would be sent by the client and the server would reply with a single response.
-And then later multiplexing protocols to alleviate head-of-line blocking.
-However, all the protocols in Finagle are expressed as request-response APIs with some limited support for streaming through using Reader and AsyncStream [[1](https://github.com/twitter/finagle/blob/develop/finagle-example/src/main/scala/com/twitter/finagle/example/http/HttpStreamingServer.scala)].
+Then later multiplexing protocols to alleviate head-of-line blocking.
+However, all the protocols in Finagle are expressed as request-response APIs with some limited support for streaming through the use of Reader and AsyncStream [[1](https://github.com/twitter/finagle/blob/develop/finagle-example/src/main/scala/com/twitter/finagle/example/http/HttpStreamingServer.scala)].
 These are somewhat low-level constructs and can be hard to use properly.